How AI gave me a new perspective on my memoir

 I’m programmed to take praise with a grain of salt as there is always a “but…” that negates the praise, so I was skeptical of its summary.

-There is some truth to the summary, though.
-More than one person has remarked on my sharp observations, my clinical approach.
-I’m a technical writer by trade, and seem to have approached my manuscript with the same kind of rigor I apply to documentation a new feature and working through information architecture so the user can follow along and complete the installation and configurations to get up and running.
+I’m a technical writer by trade, and seem to have approached my manuscript, and in some cases my life, with the same kind of rigor I apply to documenting a new feature and working through information architecture so the user can follow along and complete the installation and configurations to get up and running: Objective, and to the point.
+This is the issue, this is a way to address the issue, and here’s how to install and configure it.

 The full section of “Little Man” has been compared to the writing of Faulkner in some workshops, and complimented for being a well-written, layered piece of work that shows an internal struggle while setting the stage for what follows in the manuscript.
 I’ve published an excerpt of “Little Man” here.